 They Can Put You at Risk for Heart Disease and Stroke

 With the exception of aspirin, NSAIDs can increase your risk of heart attack or stroke within a few weeks, although it's not clear why this happens.
 Your risk might rise the longer you use NSAIDs, according to the FDA.
-Symptoms of NSAID-induced heart failure or stroke include chest pain, difficulty breathing, sudden weakness in one area of your body and slurred speech.
+Symptoms of NSAID-induced heart problems or stroke include chest pain, difficulty breathing, sudden weakness in one area of your body and slurred speech.

 That's why it's important to take the lowest dose for the shortest period of time to relieve your pain, and to use them as infrequently as possible.